When is the FA Cup quarter-final draw? Start time, TV channel and how to watch online

 Is VAR being used in the FA Cup fifth round?

-Yes, but only in Premier League grounds due to licensing rules.
+Yes, but only at Premier League grounds due to licensing rules.
 Read more here.

 Join our commenting forum